128technology/docs/docs/intro_installation_univ-iso.md

 ---
-title: SSR Universal ISO Installation
+title: SSR Installation
-sidebar_label: SSR Universal ISO Installation
+sidebar_label: SSR Installation
 ---

-The SSR Univeral ISO is a single downloadable ISO with a significantly simplified installation process.
+Beginning with version 6.3.0, the SSR uses a single downloadable ISO with a significantly simplified installation process.
 After the SSR installation completes, the GUI provides clear choices and processes for each of the device configuration options: Conductor, a Conductor-managed router, or a Mist-managed router.

 #### Version History